Cheukting/registration_desk/README.md

 * `attendee` if it's a non-speaker ticket to the conference
 * `sprinter` if it's a sprint ticket

+## Ticket checking logic

+The users' name and ticket will be check against the data in the CSV file.
+The check will fail if:

+1) The user's full name is the same as someone's name in the channel (name has been registered before)

+2) There is no match, matching of name is case insensitive.

 ## Set up environment variables

 The bot need certain environment variables for it to work: